revatip2/e-TA-LLM-Chatbot-for-coursework-assistance/README.md

-# PDFs Chatbot using Langchain, Llama2
+# Mulitmodal LLM Chatbot using Langchain, Llama2, RAGs
 This project allows you to upload PDF documents, process them, and then engage in a conversational interface where you can ask questions about the documents.

 ## Getting Started